 NIOSH certifies and approves respirators, including N95 masks.
 A respirator doesn’t have to undergo an approval process or otherwise prove that it meets NIOSH’s standards.
 But respirators that do earn certification from NIOSH can go on sale as approved devices.

-The FDA has developed Quality Systems Regulations and Good Manufacturing Practices to ensure the safety and efficacy of PPE.
 The agency expects companies that manufacture PPE to follow these to maintain a consistently high-quality product.
 The practices and regulations also guide PPE testing, ensuring the devices meet accepted standards.
 Some of the criteria for PPE testing include:

 - Filtering capacity